osetr/django-test-task/README.md

 Technology stack
 ================

-In general, Django framework was used to create this site.
-For authorization was used very nice module [django-allauth](https://django-allauth.readthedocs.io/en/latest/installation.html), which include wide opportunities for developers.
+In general, Django framework was used to create this site. [django-allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) module was used for authorization.
+It includes wide opportunities for developers.
 Bootstrap and vue.js are in charge of design(vue.js objects serve just for ajax requests).
 Celery needed to send messages, so that the site could do this in the background without overloading the server.